websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md

 - Define the Leader and Follower
 - Replicate the Leader Indexes

-Read this article to better understand the steps, then see the next article, [which introduces a use case](./configuring-an-example-ccr-installation-replicating-between-data-centers.md) and gets you started setting up a local example.
+Once youe fully understand the steps, [see a basic, specific use case](./configuring-an-example-ccr-installation-replicating-between-data-centers.md) and get started setting up a local example.

 ## Liferay DXP: Install the LES Cross-Cluster Replication Module